Boston Bruins' Brandon Carlo & John Moore Are Holding Down the Fort

 John Moore

 Moore has also seen some criticism—mainly by fans on social media.
 The 27-year-old was brought to Boston via free agency this summer.
-Some saw it as just another small ripple like the rest of the Bruins’ free-agent acquisitions (Jaroslav Halak, Chris Wagner, and Joakim Nordstrom).
+Some saw it as just another small ripple like the rest of the Bruins’ free-agent acquisitions (Halak, Chris Wagner, and Joakim Nordstrom).

 The Illinois native’s best performance production-wise came during the 2016-17 season with the New Jersey Devils.
 In this campaign, Moore put up 12 goals and 10 assists in 63 games.
 However, scoring goals and tallying helpers aren’t the defenseman’s strengths.
 He is more known for playing stand-up defense behind his own blue line, and that’s just what he’s done for Boston thus far.